ibexa/documentation-developer/docs/community_resources/code.md

 If you plan to fix something in your current project, check `composer.json` for the version of the package and pick proper branch.

-For example: you added a `try { } catch () {}` statement fixing an annoying error in `ezplatform-admin-ui` and you are using eZ Platform 2.5.
+For example: you added a `try { } catch () {}` statement fixing an annoying error in `ezplatform-admin-ui` and you are using version 2.5.
 You should aim for branch `1.5` then, as version `1.5.0` is used.

 Now you can follow the same procedure as in [Contributing through git](documentation/#contributing-through-git).